addiswebb/compiler_c/README.md

 With more fundamental nodes like **N_BINARY** and **N_UNARY** representing the most basic C constructs.

 The parser, starting from the very first token, uses context and grammar to decide what node is next.
 It also naturally handles syntax errors.
 E.g., if the current token is a **TK_RETURN**, given the grammar below, we can expect an `expr` to follow.
 The parser then tries to parse an `expr` and if it succeeds, we combine the **TK_RETURN** token and parsed `expr` into a single Node, **N_RETURN**.
 This node is then appended to the **N_COMPOUND** parent node.
-Another example, if the current token is **TK_OPEN_CURLY**, given the grammar, this can only be the start of a **N_COMPOUND**.
+Another example, if the current token is **TK_OPEN_CURLY**, given the grammar and context, this can only be the start of a **N_COMPOUND**.
 The parser knows to parse the following tokens as an array of statements and append them to the compound nodes list, and only stops when **TK_CLOSE_CURLY** is found.
 Same as the **Tokenizer**, when we reach the end of the token array, we return the parsed **AST** to the compiler.
 Whilst parsing, a typedef token might be parsed, this happens the typedef entry is added to the symbol pool.
 This is later used by the parser to parse types.

 ### Semantic Analysis Pass